akullpp/awesome-java/README.md

 * [TestContainers](https://github.com/testcontainers/testcontainers-java) - Provides throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.
 * [Truth](https://github.com/google/truth) - Google's assertion and proposition framework.
 * [WireMock](http://wiremock.org/) - Stubs and mocks web services.
+* [Hoverfly](https://github.com/SpectoLabs/hoverfly-java) - Proxy which allows you to simulate http services in your unit tests.

 ## Utility